wp-plugins/todayish-in-history/readme.txt

 * Welcome to Todayish In History

 == Upgrade Notice ==

+= 0.2 =
+New options to use fixed date range (eg. 2001-2005) and to limit to posts withing x days of today.

 = 0.1.1 =
 Fixed to use sidebar's title size instead of hard coded h2.